Prioritise to improve your borrowing potential

 The amount of money you will qualify to borrow in the future will be impacted by the borrowings you take on today.

 Banks and Lenders have a fiduciary responsibility to ensure they only lend you money you can afford to take on.
 In the current lending environment, the screws have been tightened (significantly) as APRA has mandated banks/lenders to slow down the level of borrowings handed to property buyers and/or property owners.
-Refer to a blog I wrote earlier this year explaining more.
+Refer to a blog I previously wrote explaining more.

 Borrowing money within your means makes perfect financial sense, however the issue is the way your bank/lender treats your current loans when it comes to working out how much new debt you can afford.